khaled-FH/google_capstone/README.md

 ```
 ![06-rides_hours](https://user-images.githubusercontent.com/83392117/179388368-f7cfbae2-a807-4daa-b1a1-806fa7f00efa.png)

-AS shown the first query returns 646 rows with negative values and the second returns length of -37.98 hours which represents minimal percentage but I decided to use a filter in the queries related to the analysis phase to remove the negative and zero values as will be demonstrated below.
+AS shown the first query returns 646 rows with negative values and the second one returns a length of -37.98 hours which represents a minimal percentage but I decided to use a filter in the queries related to the analysis phase to remove the negative and zero values as will be demonstrated below.

 # Analysis Queries